 Developing Community Supports

-Throughout the day participants will enjoy small group discussions, parent-to-parent networking and an expert panel Q & A. Continental breakfast, snacks and beverages are included with each registration.
+Throughout the day participants will enjoy small group discussions, parent-to-parent networking and an expert panel Q & A. Continental breakfast, snacks and beverages are included with each in-person registration.

 The Parent Workshop location is just a 10-minute drive or two short metro stops from the Hyatt Regency Bethesda, where the Symposium will be held November 15-16, 2019.